mloper23/Portable_DLHM_CAD/README.md

 # Portable Digital Lensless Holographic Microscope for Fieldwork Applications
 This repository contains the .stl files for the prototype of a portable digital lensless holographic microscope designed for fieldwork applications.
 The microscope uses a conventional smartphone sensor and a customized freeform lens to achieve holographic imaging in a compact and portable form factor.
+The render can also be visualized in the following URL: https://youtu.be/FwDhyk7WkH4

 ## Authors
 - **Maria J. Lopera** (Primary Contact)